honeycombio/refinery/config.md

 - Not eligible for live reload.
 - Type: `hostport`
 - Default: `0.0.0.0:8081`
+- Environment variable: `REFINERY_PEER_LISTEN_ADDR`
+- Command line switch: `--peer-listen-addr`

 ### `HoneycombAPI`

-HoneycombAPI is the URL of the Honeycomb API to which data will be sent.
+HoneycombAPI is the URL of the upstream Honeycomb API where the data will be sent.

-HoneycombAPI is the URL for the upstream Honeycomb API; this is the destination to which refinery sends all events that it decides to keep.
+This setting is the destination to which Refinery sends all events that it decides to keep.

 - Eligible for live reload.
 - Type: `url`
 - Default: `https://api.honeycomb.io`
+- Environment variable: `REFINERY_HONEYCOMB_API`
+- Command line switch: `--honeycomb-api`

 ## Access Key Configuration

-### Section Name: `AccessKeys`

-Contains access keys -- API keys that the proxy will treat specially, and other flags that control how the proxy handles API keys.
+`AccessKeys` Contains access keys -- API keys that the proxy will treat specially, and other flags that control how the proxy handles API keys.

 ### `ReceiveKeys`